 Making the World a Better Place

-This unique one-week volunteer program runs from Monday-Saturday night, and culminates at Duke University’s Hillel for Shabbat services, dinner and reflection on all that we’ve learned over the course of the week.
+This unique one-week volunteer program runs from Sunday night through Saturday evening, culminating at a local temple or university Hillel for Shabbat services, dinner and reflection on all that we’ve learned over the course of the week.
 Alternative spring break allows us to travel, meet new people and feel the satisfaction of working to improve a community — and lives.

 No experience is needed to volunteer.
 While we have lots of fun on this service trip, please remember that it is a work/volunteer experience.
 If you’re not interested in doing significant work, please do not take a slot from someone who is excited to work hard.

 - Who: High school students who will be 16+ by 2/17/19

 - When: February 17 – 23, 2019

 Habitat registration is now closed.